soasada/kotlin-coroutines-webflux-security/README.md

 ### 3.1 Default Config

-Spring Security Webflux configures the filter chain automatically for us in [WebFluxSecurityConfiguration](https://github.com/spring-projects/spring-security/blob/master/config/src/main/java/org/springframework/security/config/annotation/web/reactive/WebFluxSecurityConfiguration.java#L98), through [ServerHttpSecurity](https://github.com/spring-projects/spring-security/blob/master/config/src/main/java/org/springframework/security/config/web/server/ServerHttpSecurity.java) bean, if we want something else we have to add this bean to our application context and explicitly configure the chain through it.
+Spring Security Webflux configures the filter chain (see Figure 1) automatically for us in [WebFluxSecurityConfiguration](https://github.com/spring-projects/spring-security/blob/master/config/src/main/java/org/springframework/security/config/annotation/web/reactive/WebFluxSecurityConfiguration.java#L98), through [ServerHttpSecurity](https://github.com/spring-projects/spring-security/blob/master/config/src/main/java/org/springframework/security/config/web/server/ServerHttpSecurity.java) bean, if we want something else we have to add this bean to our application context and explicitly configure the chain through it.
 Here you have the default config (copy and pasted from Spring Security source code):